 Term Definition Advocacy In person or over-the-phone Community Navigation is provided by the program's qualified staff and volunteers to domestic violence clients.
 Collaboratively working with, and in support of, a participant that keeps with a participant-centered, empowerment based, and self-determined approach.
-Advocacy Service Plan The plan outlines goals and actions taken toward specific goals, including: date, length of time, and staff completing the services when Community Navigation is the sole service to be provided.
+The plan outlines goals and actions taken toward specific Advocacy Service Plan goals, including: date, length of time, and staff completing the services when Community Navigation is the sole service to be provided.
 Adult A female or male who is 18 years of age or older.
 Batterer's Intervention A program consisting of individual and group intervention for domestic violence offenders.
 Child A female or male who is 0 through 17 years of age.
 Client Term used in the Service Definition Manual where standards relate to participants and offenders of domestic violence.
 A recipient of domestic violence intervention services.
-Client Survey A required survey to obtain information regarding established performance outcomes entered into EPICS on a quarterly basis Confidentiality The responsibility of providers to protect personal identifying (privileged) information about domestic violence clients.
+Client Survey A required survey to obtain information regarding established performance outcomes entered into EPICS on a quarterly basis Confidentiality

+The responsibility of providers to protect personal identifying (privileged) information about domestic violence clients.

 Participants hold the privilege to disclose personally identifying information about them.

 Confidentiality is paramount to participant safety.
 Programs funded by CYFD shall establish policy and procedures regarding participant confidentiality, location of the Shelter, etc. By definition, programs funded under the federal Family Violence Prevention and Services Act must establish or implement policies and protocols for maintaining the safety and confidentiality of the adult participant, and their children of domestic violence, sexual assault and stalking.
 It is essential that the confidentiality of individuals receiving domestic violence services be protected.
-Consequently, when providing statistical data on program activities, individual

-Term Definition identifiers of participant records will not be used per the Family Violence Prevention & Services Act (section 303(a) (2) (E)).
+Consequently, when providing statistical data on program activities, individual identifiers of participant records will not be used per the Family Violence Prevention & Services Act (section 202(a) (2) (5))

+303(a) (2) (E)).

 Community Education Presentations made by the program's staff or volunteers to community groups.

 Consultation Meetings with outside service providers where the DV agency is providing DV education/expertise to inform services with DV participants, child witnesses, and offenders who are not registered clients of the DV agency.

-Core Requirements Minimum service delivery activities to be performed in order for any specific service component.
+Minimum service delivery activities to be performed in

+order for any specific service component.

 Crisis Intervention In-person crisis intervention, emotional support and guidance provided by the program's staff or volunteer advocates.
-This type of emergency response may occur at the crisis scene or immediately after the crisis.
+This type of emergency response may occur at the origin according to the original staff of the original staff o at the crisis scene or immediately after the crisis.
 Meeting the participant at the hospital is also included.

 Includes phone calls made to the program's crisis phone line by or on the behalf of a participant of domestic violence.
 These calls are usually the initial crisis phone contact with a participant.

 Domestic Abuse A pattern of abuse in which a person uses coercive, controlling behavior to gain power and control over another through the use of fear, threats, intimidation, coercion and/or physical violence.
 This can result in: physical harm, severe emotional distress, bodily injury or assault, a threat causing imminent fear of bodily injury, criminal trespass, criminal damage to property, repeatedly driving by a residence or work place, telephone harassment, or stalking.
-(Also see Intimate Partner Violence) Domestic Violence Counseling One-on-one in-person or occasional phone assistance provided by the program's qualified staff to domestic abuse participants, child witnesses, and offenders.
+(Also see Intimate abuse participants, child witnesses, and offenders.
 Domestic violence counseling best practice does not include couple's/marriage counseling, mediation, or family counseling which involves the offender.